theofield13/Learnings/README.md

 - [ ] Algorithms and datastructures

 ## Solidity
+To understand how blockchains work and especially the EVM
 - [x] CryptoZombies
 - [ ] Ethernaut
 - [ ] Implementation of various AMM's